KLDiscord/JustaGrabberV2/README.md

 <p align="left"><img src="https://media.discordapp.net/attachments/903924643843424266/905003319657902100/b1eb83bacc03b959.JPG?width=806&height=676"</p>

 ### ❗ About modules
-There must be request module installed in your victim's computer.
+If requests module is not installed in your victim's computer, JustaGrabber will just exit.
-If you want to auto install, put os.system("pip install requests") in line 1

 ### 📁・ How to use
 1. Download python 3 at [python.org](https://python.org).
 Must be 3.x.x